Monday, August 7, 2017

 "but He said to me, 'My grace is sufficient for you, for power is made perfect in weakness.'
 I will rather boast more gladly of my weaknesses, in order that the power of Christ may dwell with me."
 (2 Corinthians 12:9)

-God's divine grace manifests itself and covers us more abundantly during our struggles and trials.
+God's divine grace manifests itself and covers us more abundantly during times of our struggles and trials.
 His strength compliments our inherent weakness.
 His sufficiency fulfills what is lacking in us.
-The power of Christ sustains us in the midst of our dilemmas.
+The power of Christ sustains us in the midst of our suffering.

 In the surrounding context of 2 Corinthians 12:9, the Apostle Paul was telling the church at Corinth how God did not accept his petition to remove his distress.
 Rather, He sustained him as he grieved about Satan irritating him after he had received personal revelation that he was not allowed to communicate to other men (v.
 7).

-We need to trust in God.
-We must rely on His grace.
-We may not feel like God is working at all in bad circumstances, but His grace is sufficient for us.
+We need to trust in God and rely on His grace, not matter our circumstances.
+We may not feel like God is working at all in our present condition, but His grace remains sufficient for us.
 We can confidently proclaim Jesus Christ as Lord because He is faithful and trustworthy.
 He is with us, even during times of hardship (v.
 10).

 Monday, July 10, 2017